 Statins, ACE inhibitors (including enalapril and imidapril), and angiotensin receptor 1 blockers (ARBs) may slow down the loss of renal function.
 Enalapril and imidapril also inhibit matrix metalloproteinases.

-Renal artery revascularization can sometimes restore kidney function, but randomized clinical studies have shown that revascularization offers no benefit compared to medical treatment (Kwon and Lerman, 2015).
+Renal artery revascularization restores renal blood flow, and it can can sometimes restore kidney function, but not in most cases.
+Randomized clinical studies have shown that revascularization offers no benefit compared to medical treatment (Kwon and Lerman, 2015).
 The inflammation in ARAS kidneys continues after revascularization.
 Renal blood flow and fibrosis is incompletely restored by angioplasty in swine model of renal artery stenosis (Favreau et al., 2010).
-Currently it is not known how to identify the sub-group of patients that would benefit from revascularization therapy; larger parenchymal volume to GFR ratio may be one such indicator (Chrysochou et al., 2017).
+Currently it is not known how to identify the sub-group of patients that would benefit from revascularization therapy; larger parenchymal volume to GFR ratio may be one such indicator (Cheung et al., 2010; Chrysochou et al., 2017).
 One possibility is that stenotic kidney should be treated at an earlier phase (de Leeuw et al., 2018).

 In a dog model, renal artery stenosis and catopril reduced markedly RBF, assessed using [82Rb]Rb+ (Tamaki et al., 1988).
 In a pig model of renal artery stenosis perfusion ratio was assessed using [15O]H2O PET, and it was markedly decreased in stenosis, and slightly more reduced with lisinopril.
 Renal uptake of [11C]KR31173, targeting angiotensin II type 1 receptors (AT1Rs) was increased, and not abolished by lisinopril (Xia et al., 2008).